Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries: Relaxation to Linear Programming

 At this point, it is clear that the proposed optimization problem in \eqref{eq:num_example_individual} corresponds to a less constrained version of the original optimization problem in \eqref{eq:original_after_remark} because the only difference is the absence of the constraint $C_{k} = \left[ C_{k} + \phi_{k}^{+} - \phi_{k}^{-} \right]^{\overline{\alpha}\bar{C}}_{\underline{\alpha}\bar{C}}$ in the proposed LP problem.
-Thus, the optimal cost of the proposed optimization problem will be less or equal to the cost of the original optimization problem.
-Note that the same reasoning can be applied to the sharing-based approach. \end{proof} In the following, it is shown that the additional degrees of freedom obtained because of the removal of the saturation constraints do not provide a better cost when $\Pi_{R} > 0$ and $\Pi_{G} > 0$ and thus the equality holds.
+Thus, the optimal cost of the proposed optimization problem will be less or equal to the cost of the original optimization problem. \end{proof}

+In the following, it is shown that the additional degrees of freedom obtained because of the removal of the saturation constraints do not provide a better cost when $\Pi_{R} > 0$ and $\Pi_{G} > 0$ and thus the equality holds.
 In the next Lemma, we show that the optimal solution is not unique under certain conditions.